-Customer Programmable Features - Uconnect® 8.4 Settings
+Customer Programmable Features - Uconnect® 5.0/8.4 Settings

-Press the Apps soft-key, then press the Settings soft-key to display the menu setting screen.
-In this mode the Uconnect® system allows you to access programmable features that may be equipped such as Display, Clock, Safety/Assistance, Lights, Doors & Locks, Auto-On Comfort & Remote Start, Engine Off Operation, Compass Settings, Audio, Phone/Bluetooth and SiriusXM Setup.
+Press the MORE hard-key (Uconnect® 5.0) or the "Apps" soft-key (Uconnect® 8.4), then press the "Settings" softkey to display the menu setting screen.
+In this mode the Uconnect® system allows you to access programmable features that may be equipped such as Display, Clock, Safety/Assistance, Lights, Doors & Locks, Auto-On Comfort & Remote Start, Engine Off Operation, Compass Settings, Audio, Phone/Bluetooth® and SiriusXM Setup.